elixirschool/school_house/README.md

 $ make setup
 ```

-This will fetch our dependencies and setup our content from the external repository.
+This will fetch dependencies, download lessons and blog posts from the [external repository](https://github.com/elixirschool/elixirschool), and compile the project.

-Then start the phoenix server
+Then start the phoenix server with:

 ```shell
 $ mix phx.server